Logarithmic regret bounds for continuous-time average-reward Markov decision processes: Conclusion

 \section{Conclusion}

-In this paper, we study RL for continuous-time average-reward Markov decision processes with unknown parameters.
+In this paper, we study reinforcement learning for continuous-time average-reward Markov decision processes with unknown parameters.
 We establish instance-dependent logarithmic regret lower bounds that represent fundamental performance limits of learning algorithms.
 Meanwhile we devise the CT-UCRL algorithm and prove a non-asymptotic logarithmic regret upper bound.
 The analysis for deriving these results are substantially different from and more difficult than its discrete-time counterpart due to the presence of the random holding time at a state.

 The study of regret analysis for RL in continuous time is still rare and far between.
-There are many open questions. \rev{An interesting one is to extend the current setting to one with countably infinite state spaces.} Another significant question is to study continuous space, e.g., where the dynamic is governed by a diffusion process.
-RL for diffusion processes has been studied recently; see e.g. \cite{ JZ21, JZ22, Wang20}, but these papers focus on the problems of generating trial-and-error policies, police evaluation and policy improvement, while that of the regret bounds remains completely untouched.
-Other research directions include establishing non-asymptotic instance-dependent regret lower bound and \rev{designing asymptotically instance optimal algorithms with finite-time performance guarantees for average-reward CTMDPs.}
+There are many open questions.
+An interesting one is to extend the current setting to one with large or countably infinite state spaces. \rev{ Other related research directions include establishing non-asymptotic instance-dependent regret lower bounds and designing asymptotically instance optimal algorithms with finite-time performance guarantees for average-reward CTMDPs.
+Beyond the setting of CTMDPs with discrete state spaces, a significant question is to study regret bounds for general controlled diffusion processes with continuous state spaces.}